dnewingh/gcp-fhir-sandbox-public/cloud-function-fhir-server-proxy/README.md

 1. Troubleshoot capapability statement: try search method - https://cloud.google.com/healthcare-api/docs/how-tos/fhir-search?hl=en#using_the_search_method_with_get
 2. Create visual to show express app running in cloud function which allows unauthenticated requests forwarding requests to Healthcare API endpoint which requires authentication and auth is provided by GoogleAuth client

+# Background
+This app handles incoming requests to the FHIR server by forwarding to the appropriate Healthcare API endpoints.

 # Develop from local machine
 Create application default credentials file.
 ```